thw01f/ROG-supergfxctl/README.md

 # supergfxctl

+## https://asus-linux.org/ : A control daemon, CLI tools, and a collection of crates for interacting with ASUS ROG laptops

 A command-line utility (with daemon) for controlling GPU switching / hybrid graphics on ASUS laptops.
 Originally developed by the asus-linux project: [asus-linux/supergfxctl](https://gitlab.com/asus-linux/supergfxctl)